jundalisay/sp/content/en/research/galileo/new/day-3.md

 Caution

-We must add to the old definition (which defined steady motion simply as one in which equal distances are traversed in equal times) the word “any,” meaning by this, all equal intervals of time; for it may happen that the moving body will traverse equal distances during some equal intervals of time and yet the distances traversed during some small portion of these time-intervals may not be equal, even though the time-intervals be equal.
+The old definition defined steady motion simply as one in which equal distances are traversed in equal times.
+I add the word “any” that means all equal intervals of time.

+For it may happen that the moving body will traverse equal distances during some equal intervals of time and yet the distances traversed during some small portion of these time-intervals may not be equal, even though the time-intervals be equal.

 From the above definition, four axioms follow, namely:

 ### Axiom 1

 In the case of one and the same uniform motion, the distance traversed during a longer interval of time is greater than the distance traversed during a shorter interval of time.

 ### Axiom 2

 In the case of one and the same uniform motion, the time required to traverse a greater distance is longer than the time required for a less distance.

 ### Axiom 3

 In one and the same interval of time, the distance traversed at a greater speed is larger than the distance traversed at a less speed.

 ### Axiom 4

 The speed required to traverse a longer distance is greater than that required to traverse a shorter distance during the same time-interval.